ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ## A Note on Security

 We should be careful about what we are storing in local storage and then trusting.
-The token isn't bad.
+The token isn't too bad.
 If someone tampers with it, it is extremely likely that it will be invalid.
 The bigger issue would be if we were, for example, storing authorization information with the session and then trusting that to be correct.
 A user could easily update local storage in that case to, for example, give themselves admin access.

 Basically: